Imanuelle-glitch/alx-low_level_programming/0x01-variables_if_else_while/README.md

-write a betty style program that tells that a random number is 0, positive or negative
+completing source code to print last digit of random number